fluent-plugins-nursery/fluent-plugin-systemd/README.md

 **`read_from_head`**

-If true reads all available journal from head, otherwise starts reading from tail, ignored if pos file exists (and is valid).
+If true reads all available journal from head, otherwise starts reading from tail, ignored if cursor exists in storage (and is valid).
 Defaults to false.

 **`entry`**

-Optional configuration for an embeded systemd entry filter.
+Optional configuration for an embedded systemd entry filter.
 See the  [Filter Plugin Configuration](#filter-plugin-configuration) for config reference.

 **`tag`**